-- provide equitable access to instruction and assessment - · do not change the construct being assessed - do not reduce learning expectations - allow students to participate fully - allow students to better demonstrate their knowledge and skills accommodation will be offered must be clearly communicated to the parent.
-Thus, a school may allow a student 50% extra time on tests for a month to determine if this improves the child's test performance.
-The child's response to this accommodation is then shared with an evaluator.
+- provide equitable access to instruction and assessment

+- do not change the construct being assessed

+- do not reduce learning expectations

+- allow students to participate fully

+- allow students to better demonstrate their knowledge and skills

 Some accommodations naturally occur in the classroom environment.
 Quality instruction provides for all learners and differentiates based on learning needs.
 However, the majority of accommodations may not be appropriate for the entire class but for a unique learner.